 Ultra-Orthodox Jews Moving to West Bank

-DEBBIE ELLIOTT, host:
+DEBBIE ELLIOTT, Host:

 One other sticking point in relations is Jewish settlements in the West Bank.
-The Jewish population there grew by more than five percent last year.
+The Jewish population there grew by more than 5 percent last year.
 Despite an Israeli promise not to expand Jewish settlements, construction in many settlements is continuing.
 NPR's Linda Gradstein reports from the West Bank.

 LINDA GRADSTEIN: Outside the supermarket, Osnat Fema(ph), a mother of six, says this settlement doesn't feel any different than an ultra-Orthodox neighborhood inside Israel, which is less than three miles away.
 She says the only difference is that housing prices are significantly cheaper.

-Drora Edkus(ph), who tracks settlements for Peace Now, says that most of the new construction is in settlements that are relatively close to the Israeli border on the western side of the barrier that Israel is building in and around the West Bank.
+GRADSTEIN: Drora Edkus(ph), who tracks settlements for Peace Now, says that most of the new construction is in settlements that are relatively close to the Israeli border on the western side of the barrier that Israel is building in and around the West Bank.